opendr-eu/opendr/projects/python/perception/object_tracking_3d/demos/vpit_single_object_tracking/README.md

   </a>
 </div>

-Live demo of 3D object detection using the [OpenDR toolkit](https://opendr.eu).
+Live demo of 3D single object tracking tool VPIT using the [OpenDR toolkit](https://opendr.eu).
 It captures the point cloud stream from either a disk, O3D Lidar or RPLidar, performs frame-by-frame predictions, and presents the results on a web UI.